 Once a child custody order is entered it is very difficult to modify it.
 To obtain a modification, you must establish that there is a change in circumstances that requires a modification of the order in the best interest of the child.
 The focus of the court is on the child – not on the parent.
 Simply because a parent wants to move out of state for a job, does not mean that a court will allow it.
 A change in a parent’s work schedule is not a basis for a change in parenting time.
 However, if the schedule is not best for the child then the court may entertain a request for modification.

-Request a consultation with a New Jersey child custody attorney
+Request a free consultation with a New Jersey child custody attorney